calvincheewx/calvincheewx.github.io/index.md

 ---
 ## Capstone Project 3: Creating Interactive Dashboard with Power BI

-**Project description:** The main aim of the capstone project is to exhibit the five stages of the data lifecycle using PowerBI on the dataset
+**Project description:** The main aim of the capstone project is to exhibit the five stages of the data lifecycle using PowerBI on the dataset.

 ### 1. Imported data from Kaggle website